• HOME

 Then there was a funny scene with Fiat.
 Was it empty when you were hitting and pushing that small car?

 No, there was always somebody in the car.
 I remember that my stunt coordinator said: ‘hit him harder’ and I did hit him really hard on one occasion.
 I know it hurt his neck quite a bit.
 A good friend of ours Dave Ware was driving the Fiat.
-We had reinforced bumber in the Aston and there was metal in the back of the Fiat so it was definitely quite a hard hit.
+We had reinforced bumper in the Aston and there was metal in the back of the Fiat so it was definitely quite a hard hit.

 Did you also drive Aston Martin at Blenheim Palace in UK, where the sequence began?

 Yes, I drove the Aston in Blenheim.
 It was a very simple shot but those were really difficult few days.
 Trying to get speed going backwards with the car on that gravel and on a slight hill was difficult.
 It was hard to get something that looked good.
 Then we ended up doing quite a lot of work on that POD car in which we never were going backward before.
 It was very frustrating few days.
 We were there for about three nights for that opening scene I think.
-Obviously when you turn back to the normal car it is very straight forward but the POD car is always a challange.
+Obviously when you turn back to the normal car it is very straight forward but the POD car is always a challenge.
 It is automatic, the steering doesn’t react like we would like it to.
 You are very restricted to what you can see because you are in a cage.
 We had millions and millions of pounds of expensive cars around us that we definitely didn’t wanted to hit.

 You jumped when you were going through the gate.
 Was there a ramp on a road?